Hey, this is AmBlue. How can I help you today?

 Before we unravel the areas where our budgets drained last year, we are already in the mid of February 2023.
 The macroeconomic downturn has gone rigorous in recent months and is threateningly widespread.
 The sooner the enterprises figure out their business sustainability areas, the safer their cash flow.
 Cloud expenses occupy a significant portion of any fast-paced digitally transforming enterprises’ overall budget.
 This article will show you the ways to optimize your cloud budgets for days to come.

-1. Watch out for the trends!
+1. Watch out for the cloud trends!

 “Hyperscalers will face a period of rising costs and lower revenue growth” – Canalys.

 Public cloud service providers like Azure, AWS, GCP, etc. are expected to hike their prices percentage to compensate for the current inflation ramifications.
 If you are a cloud-native or a cloud-dependent business, ensure your team planned the 2023 cloud budget considering a 20-30% price hike assumption.
+Update your existing cloud environment with recent cloud modernization practices.

 2. Stay focused on business goals.